edgarjdq/stag-java/README.md

 ## Future Enhancements

-- Add an option to absorb parsing errors rather than crashing and halting parsing (default gson behavior)
+- Add an option to absorb parsing errors rather than ignoring json exceptions (overriden gson behavior in this fork)
 - Support `internal` visibility in Kotlin code
 - Generate Kotlin code for Kotlin models